AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 *For new users, check out the Glossary [here](#glossary) first!*

-* You must replace the words in `UPPER_CASE` with your input parameters.
+* You must replace the words in `UPPER_CASE` with your inputs.
 Different parameters have different rules, so check out the commands' section below first if you need help!<br>
-  - In `delete INDEX`, `INDEX` is a required parameter here and `delete` expects a numerical input, so you can use the command as `delete 3`.
+  - In `delete INDEX`, `INDEX` is a required item here and `delete` expects a numerical item, so you can use the command as `delete 3`.

-* Items (e.g. `n/NAME`, `t/TAG`) in square brackets are optional, meaning you don't always have to provide these!<br>
+* Items in square brackets are optional, meaning you don't always have to provide these!<br>
   - In the items `n/NAME [t/TAG]`, they can be used as either `n/KFC t/fried` or `n/KFC`.
   - In the item pair `[ot/OPENING_TIME ct/CLOSING_TIME]`, both items must be present to be used, you can't leave either out!<br>
     A valid example for this item pair you can try is `ot/12:00 ct/22:00`.